 The Christopher Knight Home Evelyn is a clean, comfortable, and stylish addition to any living space.
 It exceeded our expectations for online furniture; the material quality was excellent, the assembly was straightforward, the seat cushion is soft without bottoming out, and it's very stable.
 In smaller spaces, this chair will create the illusion of a bigger room as its design alludes to larger chairs of a similar style.
 Plastic tipped legs are floor-friendly, and their finish looks great too.
 The soft linen-like upholstery is friendly to the touch and hides any wrinkles nicely.
 It transitioned seamlessly from morning coffee and newspaper seating to evening cocktails with style and comfort.

-Anticipating the slighter smaller size of the Evelyn will ensure you aren't disappointed on arrival.
-The chair will do wonderfully in everyday size spaces but may seem a tad underwhelming in grander settings.
-Some people found the cushion to be a touch firm out of the box, although we found it to be one of the softer options in comparative testing.
-The armrests are a place where we can say for sure we would have appreciated a bit more cushion.
-They are sadly barren of cushion with a central depression that has no cushion.
-We measured seat height at 17" and width at 21", which is solidly in the medium width range of the chairs we tested.
+Anticipating the slightly smaller size will ensure you aren't disappointed upon arrival.
+The chair will do wonderfully in modestly-sized spaces but may seem somewhat underwhelming in grander settings.
+Some of our testers found the cushion to be a touch firm out of the box, but in general, we found it to be one of the softer models we tested.
+The armrests are the one place we all would agree needs a touch more cushion.
+They are sadly barren, with a central depression that lacks ample cushion.
+We also measured seat height at 17" and width at 21", which is solidly in the medium width range of the models we tested.

 The DAZONE Modern packs a lot of value into a compact package from the moment it arrives.
 The tidy boxing nests the ottoman into the chair's void space to protect both items and conserve packaging.
 The DAZONE is also the easiest to assemble and took us a total of five minutes.
 Screw the legs in by hand, and you're done.
 We loved the texture and color; the mustard yellow is bright but relaxing and will fit in various spaces.
 The stitching is tight and clean, the legs are solid wood with a no-frills finish, and the seat cushion is soft.
 The added value of the included ottoman solidly makes this an excellent value.

-Although the DAZONE delivers at its price point, don't expect the world's most durable chair.
-We were happy with how it has held up for everyday use, and we expect it to last.
-We did notice the back upholstery on the upright barrel portion of the chair start to wrinkle as the fabric broke in with daily use, though.
-And we were also a bit worried about the stability of the leg attachments — the chair can wiggle under stress-testing.
-All in all, we found this to be a surprise favorite with excellent upholstery colors and great value.
+Although the DAZONE delivers at its price point, don't expect it to be the world's most durable chair.
+We are happy with how it held up to everyday use and expect it to last.
+That said, we did notice the back upholstery on the upright barrel portion of the chair started to wrinkle as the fabric broke in with daily use.
+And we were also a bit worried about the stability of the leg attachments — the chair did wiggle under stress testing.
+All in all, we found the DAZONE to be a surprise favorite with excellent upholstery colors and great value.
 As happy as it is in the living room, the compact unit adds a cozy reading spot in even the tightest bedrooms.

 The Lexicon Fabric is a mid-century modern powerhouse for an affordable price.
 The wooden pieces impressed us during our up close and personal assembly.
 The finish is natural and reminiscent of walnut.
 A warm, understated stain finish highlights the wood grain nicely.
 The arms arrive pre-assembled, which contributes to the greater overall stability of the chair.
 We felt very confident in the stability.
 The hardware was quality and easy to align and tighten.
 The seat cushion broke in nicely and is soft without bottoming out.
 The fabric is soft enough but excels in durability and stain resistance.
 The pose is laid back without feeling slouchy, and the wide casual arms are large enough to rest a cup while reading.